-- Click Create Volume. - 5.
+- 4. Click Create Volume. - 5.
 The Create Volume dialog box is preconfigured with the snapshot ID and volume size of the snapshot you selected.
 Configure the following, and then click Create: - Select the Standard volume type to create a standard EBS volume. - Select the same Availability Zone that you used when you created your instance.
 Otherwise, you can't attach the volume to your instance. - 6.
 In the navigation pane, under Elastic Block Store, click Volumes.
 Notice that your newly created volume appears there and the state of the volume is available, so it's ready to be attached to an instance. - 7.
 Right-click the newly created volume and select Attach Volume. - 8.
-In the Attach Volume dialog box, configure the following, and then click Attach: - Start typing in the name or ID of your instance, then select it from the list of suggested options.
-If you're using the old design of the volumes page, select your instance from the Instances list. - Specify an unused device name for that instance.
+In the Attach Volume dialog box, configure the following, and then click Attach: - Start typing in the name or ID of your instance, then select it from the list of suggested options. - Specify an unused device name for that instance.
 We'll use /dev/sdf in this tutorial.
 If you select a different device name, be sure to note it as you'll need this information in the next procedure.

 You'll notice that in the Details pane for your volume, the state of the volume is in-use, and the volume is attached to your instance with the device name /dev/sdf.
 However, if you return to your instance and run the df-h command again, you won't see the volume yet.
 That's because we need to mount the volume for df-h to see it.
-The IsbIk command, however, can see all block devices attached to the instance.
+The Isblk command, however, can see all block devices attached to the instance.